Jasaka/mining-machines/README.md

     * The request body for the new mining machine doesn't need a reference to a field.
     * However, there must only be **one** field where all the new mining machines are placed.
 So, if you create a second mining machine, it has to be placed on the same field.
-    * If (0,0) is blocked, the "create new mining machine" command must fail; in that case you need to return an HTTP return code 409 (conflict).
+    * If (0,0) is blocked, the "create new mining machine" instruction must fail; in that case you need to return an HTTP return code 409 (conflict).
 * (2b.3) Get a specific mining machine by ID
 * (2c.1) Give a specific mining machine a task